symblai/symbl-docs/how-tos/get-speech-to-text-async.md

 ### Symbl SDK

-The Programmable Symbl'S SDK allows you to add Conversation Intelligence directly into your web applications and meeting platforms.
+The Programmable Symbl's SDK allows you to add Conversation Intelligence directly into your web applications and meeting platforms.
 Capabilities of Async APIs are currently available with Python SDK only.

 <button class="button button2"><a href="/docs/python-sdk/overview">Learn more about Symbl's Python SDK</a></button>